jbillcliffe/portfolio3-booking-system/README.md

 ## User Stories
 - I want reliable software
-    1. Bug checking is imperitive.
+    1. Bug checking is imperative.
     2. Simple but effective.
 Simplicity makes for fewer errors!
 - I want to be able to navigate freely and quickly through the software
     1. The main menu takes you to the core details.